MarcosNicolau/obsidian-for-academia/readme.md

 Once you have configurated everything, you would cite following the pandoc format:
 `[@CITE_KEY]`.
 Though, you should use the wikilink format `[@CITE_KEY](@CITE_KEY)`, this way you would be citing the source as well as connecting the note with the annotations (in case you created one).
 For this reason, you must import your annotations following the format `@{{citekey}}`.

-By the way, you should activate the option "_Show citekey suggestions_" in the plugin to have autocompletion.
+By the way, you should activate the option "_Show citekey suggestions_" in the plugin to have auto-completion.
 Furthermore, you can set the Zotero Integration to cite in the pandoc style:

 ![4](assets/4.png)